edsonpsantos/Game-Play-RN-App/README.md

 ## NWL React Native ⚛️

-# Project developed in the React Native mission at NLW #06
+# Project developed in the React Native at NLW #06
 * Project Status: Working...👷🏽‍♂️

 ## Project 💻